 During the first part of a procession it is easier to focus on the music, but when our beautiful Penglaz the Penzance ‘Oss appears, musicians need to be more watchful and ready to move at short notice as she unexpectedly dances through the band.
 This year Penglaz was alone as her Teazer Elise was in the last few weeks of her pregnancy.
 Penglaz performed well and marshals were there to assist if needed.
 There were moments when she rested to observed the band while looking magnificent and awaiting a certain moment in a tune where she suddenly ‘took off’ and danced along the street again.

 A special and significant part of the evening is when Penglaz dances through the band and pauses in front of Cassandra who smiles up at her.
 Penglaz bends towards her and there is an unspoken mutual respect from the ‘Oss to Cassandra as her ‘long term’ Teazer and from Cassandra to Penglaz as her first ‘Oss.
 They hold one another’s gaze for a while and it delights me to witness this moment.

 Mazey Day begins early, some adventurous members of the band enjoy the ‘Dawn Raids’ meeting at 7.45am to play music in the streets of Penzance.
 Children appear at the windows, excited by the music and the anticipation of the day ahead.

 Three processions including the Golowan band occur at 11am, 3pm and 4.30, full of local talent, musicians, dancers and schoolchildren displaying their magnificent creations.
 Thousands of people line the streets cheering and applauding.

-We also spend some of our free time supporting our friends in the Whippletree band performing on the Folk Stage.
+We also spent some of our free time supporting friends in the Whippletree band performing on the Folk Stage.

 On Quay Fair day the Golowan Band perform on the stage at the harbour.
-We arrive early to support friends of Pendans who are fabulous musicians.
+We arrive early to support friends of the Pendans band who are fabulous musicians.